Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/manage-entities.md

 in the runtime group.
 Service entities are abstractions of each of your own upstream services, such as a data transformation microservice, or a billing API.

-Gateway Services can be exposed in ServiceHub, or managed though Runtime Manager
+Gateway Services can be exposed in Service Hub, or managed though Runtime Manager
 only:
-* When you create a [Konnect Service implementation](/konnect/configure/servicehub/manage-services) through the ServiceHub, it automatically creates a Gateway Service.
+* When you create a [Konnect Service implementation](/konnect/configure/servicehub/manage-services) through the Service Hub, it automatically creates a Gateway Service.
 * You can also create a Gateway Service directly through Runtime Manager.
-This Service won't be connected to any ServiceHub implementation.
+This Service won't be connected to any Service Hub implementation.

-To see if a Gateway Service is connected to the ServiceHub, open its detail page from **Runtime Manager** > **Gateway Services**.
+To see if a Gateway Service is connected to the Service Hub, open its detail page from **Runtime Manager** > **Gateway Services**.
 If it's attached to an implementation, you should see a tag in the following format: `_KonnectService:{SERVICE_NAME}`.